-After having obtained the opinion of the expert (a member of the Committee for Electrical Apparatus and Equipment at the fencing events at the Olympic Games and at World Championships), who has established the facts (cf. m.33ss), the Referee will apply the following sanctions, without prejudice to the application of Article t.96d;

-- in cases (c) and (d) the Referee will penalise him as specified in Articles t.114, t.118, t.120, and annul the last hit, if any, scored by the fencer at fault. - in cases (e) and (f) the Referee will penalise him as specified in Articles t.114, t.119, t.120.

-While awaiting the decision of the Referee that bout will be suspended but the other bouts in the pool may continue.

-If a fencer appears on the piste for a bout (whether in a pool, in the direct elimination or during a team match) with clothing not conforming to the rules, in that he is:

-- not correctly showing his name and nationality on his back (application: all official FIE competitions, all stages); and/or - not wearing his national colours application as follows: - Open, Junior and Cadet World Championships, all bouts (whether in a pool, in the direct elimination or during a team match), - Senior World Cup individual competitions, all direct elimination bouts from the last 64 onwards, - World Cup team competitions, all bouts in every team match the Referee shall penalise him with a Red Card (Articles t.114, t.117, t.120, Second Group).
+- b) After having obtained the opinion of the expert (a member of the Committee for Electrical Apparatus and Equipment at the fencing events at the Olympic Games and at World Championships), who has established the facts (cf. m.33ss), the Referee will apply the following sanctions, without prejudice to the application of Article t.96.2/4; - in cases iii) and iv) the Referee will penalise him as specified in Articles t.114, t.118, t.120, and annul the last hit, if any, scored by the fencer at fault. - in cases v) and vi) the Referee will penalise him as specified in Articles t.114, t.119, t.120. - c) While awaiting the decision of the Referee that bout will be suspended but the other bouts in the pool may continue. - 4.
+Every fencer must appear on the piste with clothing conforming to the rules as follows: - a) Name and nationality, in accordance with the rules, on the back of the jacket.
+Application: all official FIE competitions, at all stages of the competitions. - b) Wearing his national uniform (cf. m.25.3).
+Application as follows: - i) Open, Junior and Cadet World Championships, all bouts, whether in a pool, in the direct elimination or during a team match; - ii) Individual Senior World Cup competitions, all direct elimination bouts from the 64 onwards; - iii) World Cup team competitions, all bouts in every match.

+In case of violation of this rule:

+- For the competitions mentioned in items i) and iii) above, the Referee shall eliminate the fencer at fault, and he will not be allowed to participate further in the event. - For the competitions mentioned in item ii) above, the Referee shall penalise the fencer at fault with a Red Card (Articles t.114, t.117, t.120, Second Group).
 The fencer at fault shall however be allowed to remain on the piste and fence the bout concerned.

+The same penalty is also applied for the absence of name and nationality, in accordance with the rules, on the back of the jacket at Junior World Cup competitions, at Individual Senior World

+Cup competitions before the last 64, and at Zonal Champion-ships.

+5. If the conductive jacket does not conform to the rules, the fencer must put on a spare jacket that does conform to the rules.
+If this jacket does not have his name and nationality on the back, the fencer has until the next stage of the competition (from the pools to the table of 64, the table of 32, etc) to get his name and nationality printed on it.

+If this is not done and except in cases of 'force majeure' the referee will eliminate the fencer and he cannot continue to participate in the competition.

+Figure 4.
+Valid target at foil